polhenarejos/picokeys-docs/docs/picokeyapp/install.md

 # Installation

-This page explains how to install PicoKeyApp on your operating system.
+This page explains how to install PicoKey App on your operating system.

 ## Downloads
-Download PicoKeyApp from the official downloads page:
+Download PicoKey App from the official downloads page:

-- PicoKeyApp downloads:
+- PicoKey App downloads:

 !!! note
-    Always download PicoKeyApp from official sources to avoid tampered binaries.
+    Always download PicoKey App from official sources to avoid tampered binaries.

 ## Windows
-1. Download the `.exe` installer (or portable build, depending on release).
+1. Download the `.exe` portable build.
-2. Run the installer.
+2. No installer is required.
+Just put the app in the desired folder.
-3. Launch **PicoKeyApp** from the Start menu.
+3. Launch **PicoKey App** from the Start menu.

 ### Windows driver notes
-PicoKeyApp uses standard USB drivers where possible.
+PicoKey App uses standard USB drivers where possible.
 If your device is not detected, go to:

 - [Troubleshooting](troubleshooting.md)

 ## macOS
 1. Download the `.dmg` (or `.zip`) build.
-2. Drag **PicoKeyApp** into **Applications**.
+2. Drag **PicoKey App** into **Applications**.
-3. Open PicoKeyApp.
+3. Open PicoKey App.

 !!! tip
     If macOS blocks the app, open **System Settings → Privacy & Security** and allow the application.